Means Tested Care Fee Explained

 Some people are also not required to pay the means tested fee and the Australian Government pays the full cost of their care.

-To find out if your parent qualifies for such an exemption consult an expert financial adviser who will do aged care means test assessments for you and advice you accordingly.
+To find out if your parent qualifies for such an exemption consult an expert aged care financial adviser who will do aged care means test assessments for you and advice you accordingly.

 They can also be very helpful to make sure you’re doing the paperwork right.
 This will help determine whether you’re eligible for any Australian Government assistance and make sure that you don’t pay more fees than you need to.